 Grade 10 U.S. History

 Students in this course will study human societies and social behavior.
 How do groups of people interact with each other and why?
-This new BFS social science course will ask students to observe students and adults at BFS and make inferences about why people may act the way they do.
-How do agreed upon values get reflected or represented in society.
-This class will deal with how we act towards each other and what happens with us if we deviate from acceptable behaviors.
-The course will cover a wide range of topics including culture, deviant behavior, social controls and more.
-You’ll never think about your social life in society the same after studying Sociology.
+This social science course will ask students to observe students and adults at BFS and make inferences about why people may act the way they do.
+How do agreed upon values get reflected or represented in society?
+This class will deal with how we act towards each other and what happens if we deviate from acceptable behaviors.
+The course will cover a wide range of topics including culture, deviant behavior, race, class, and gender.
+You’ll never think about your social life the same after studying sociology.

-As student progress through High School a wider variety of science related courses are available.
+As students progress through High Schoo, a wider variety of science-related courses are available.